-The Spirit S3 are aimed at audio professionals and enthusiasts (that's us).
-They use Planar technology, which combines the benefits of a dynamic and balanced armature driver to deliver "exceedingly detailed lower frequencies and clearer, more consistent high-frequency performance," according to Stax.
+The Stax Spirit S3 headphones ditch pricey electrostatic technology in favour of innovative (and much more affordable) Planar technology.
+Planar combines the benefits of a dynamic and balanced armature driver to deliver "exceedingly detailed lower frequencies and clearer, more consistent high-frequency performance," according to Edifier.

 They are also certified to handle hi-res audio.